sophgo/sophon-demo/docs/Calibration_Guide_EN.md

 On the basis of the above precautions are confirmed correct, try different threshold policy 'th_method'.
 ADMM, MAX,PERCENTILE9999 are recommended.

-### 2.2 In the process of quantization, precision comparison does not lead to quantization interrupt
+### 2.2 In the process of TPU-NNTC quantization, precision comparison does not lead to quantization interrupt

-Related error:
+Related error in TPU-NNTC:

 ```bash